maxadamo/galera_maxscale/README.md

     ipv6: '2001:123:4::70'
 ```

-If you don't use ipv6, just skip the ipv6 key as following:
+If you don't use ipv6, just skip the `ipv6` keys as following:
 ```yaml
 galera_hosts:
   test-galera01.example.net: